samuel-jimenez/GramEditor/docs/src/git.md

 ### Configuring Commit Line Length

-By default, Zed sets the commit line length to `72` but it can be configured in your local `settings.json` file.
+By default, Gram sets the commit line length to `72` but it can be configured in your local `settings.json` file.

 Find more information about setting the `preferred-line-length` in the [Configuration](#configuration) section.